 I arrived at the airport on time, went through security, and sat at the gate waiting for the hour delayed departure of my aircraft.
 While boarding the aircraft and upon sitting in my seat, I took three pictures with my phone of the plane wing and also of the ramp when walking to the plane.

-I am 16 years old and was travelling with my 21 year old sister.
+I am 16 years old and was traveling with my 21 year old sister.
 I am also a pilot—I truly enjoy flying, especially planes I had never flown before.
 It would be a lie to say that I wasn’t excited to be flying the SAAB 340 for the first time that day, so naturally I took a few pictures onboard the plane, as any tourist, business traveler, etc. can and does.

 Once aboard the plane, we had normal departure announcements, the engines started, and we then stood on the tarmac for about 15 minutes.
 I called my mom (as did several other passengers around me) to update her on our flight status and of a possible subsequent delay.
 I was speaking in her native language, Polish.
 I noticed the flight attendant, Adrian, pacing the aisles a few times but did not think too much into it until the moment the engines stopped and the captain stated over the intercom that there would be a “maximum 5 minute delay” due to runway traffic.
 I couldn’t help but notice that two police cars sped up to the aircraft and the door to the plane was opened.
 Two police officers boarded the airplane and went to my seat.
 They ordered me to get up immediately and to exit the aircraft.
 The amount of confusion I experienced at that moment was indescribable.
 I am not the type of person to give up my rights as a citizen of the United States by getting up to disembark an aircraft for no reason or have my person searched with no probable cause, however, I was so fearful of getting kicked off the only flight that would allow me to make my connection.
 I simply had to see my Grandmother before her surgery so the risk was far too great to hold on to my rights and possibly have the plane leave without me.
 I got up and disembarked.
 All the passengers were looking at me in horror as if I was about to hurt them.
 I stepped off the plane and was immediately asked “What’s going on today?
 You know why you’re here, so tell us?”
 I was in so much shock and simply told them I hadn’t the slightest idea why I was pulled off the plane.
 I asked them what the reason was I was pulled off the airplane and they said themselves that they had little information and only got a call from the airline saying there was a “dangerous person” onboard.
 They took my IDs and guided me to a K9 vehicle where there was a dog barking and snarling at me.
 The last thing I heard when being led away from the plane was my sister, who is 21, trying to get off after me and several male voices yelling at her to sit down immediately.